Azalea 'Christina' (Girard hybrid)

 Azalea Growing and Maintenance Tips

-Fertilize in the spring after blooming with a food for acid loving plants.
-For a formal sheared hedge planting 3 feet apart is recommended.
-When a natural hedge is prefered space 3 to 5 feet apart.
+Planting: Azaleas prefer partial shade or dappled sun with well-drained, acidic soil.
+Avoid planting in hot, dry locations with direct afternoon sun or reflected sunlight.
+For a formal sheared hedge planting 2 to 3 feet apart is recommended.
+When a natural hedge is prefered space 3 to 4 feet apart.
 Click on the "About Us" tab to find planting instructions.

 Height: